wearetriple/web-defaults/data.md

   );
 };
 ```
-Finally a TodoItem component is created:
+Finally, a TodoItem component is created:
 - It displays props that are passed to the component.
 - It imports another 'dumb' component to display the Avatar of the assignee.
 - It propagates the `onToggle` event.